 If you want more advice, check out these two websites:

 2. Jane Friedman is my sage on all things to do with the publishing world.
-Her website and webinars offer heaps of good quality advice to writers and people in the industry.
-A guest blogger even offers advice on how to promote books wihtout using social media.
+Her website and webinars offer excellent advice to writers and people in the industry.
+Her guest blogger even offers advice on how to promote books without using social media.
 Have a read here.

-Good luck!
-Don’t give up!
+Good luck and don’t give up!
 Feel free to email me with questions or thoughts :).

-Hiya!
 I’m Nazneen.
-I offer proofreading, proof-editing, web editing, and author support to businesses and self-publishers.
-If you would like help, whether it’s with your newsletters, social media content, website, or book just get in touch.
+I offer proofreading, web editing and writing services to businesses and self-publishers.
+If you would like help, whether it’s for your documents, digital content, website, or book, just get in touch.
 Email hello@nazneenes.com.